-The Model DT45 Dovetailer will make cleanly cut half-blind dovetails for drawer or box construction.
+The Model DT65 Dovetailer will make cleanly cut half-blind dovetails for drawer or box construction.
 A four-sided template allows any of four pitches, from 1" up to 2-1/2".
 The use of different dovetail pitches will give a unique custom appearance to your work.
 The cutter is carbide-tipped.
-The machine is built to last with cast iron and steel construction.
-The manual clamping system is quick and easy to use.
+The machine has a magnetic starter, and is built to last with cast iron and steel construction.
+The pneumatic clamping system is quick and easy to use.